SMMT

 The short version

-The MG HS holds its value about averagely and costs about average to run.
-Its MOT-based reliability is excellent, 87 out of 100, ahead of 91% of the cars we track.
-On three-year value retention it ranks better than 43% of models.
+The MG HS costs about average to run.
+Its MOT-based reliability is good — an MOT score of 76/100, ahead of 75% of the cars we track.

 Pick your version